PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 #### Method 2 uses basic authentication and is recommended for a 'productive' system

-Navigate to the mosquitteo app folder:
+Navigate to the mosquitto app folder:

 `cd /etc/mosquitto`

-And create passwword for the user pi:
+And create password for the user pi:

 `sudo mosquitto_passwd -c passwdfile pi`